22.05.2024

 Reports of Suspected Money Laundering Are on the Up: A Problem for Banks and MROS

-According to the MROS, 92 percent of money laundering reports in 2022 came from the financial sector.
-These statistics also show that other sector players are inconsequential by comparison.
+According to the MROS, 90.5 per cent of money laundering reports in 2023 came from the financial sector.

 FATF recognizes Switzerland’s progress in strengthening its AML/CTF measures